Church of Scotland central office to close: a message from Chief Officer Dave Kendall

 - Communications – we have a huge job to do during this period in terms of both internal and external communications

 The leadership team in the central office have determined the ongoing requirements for staffing on site to achieve the above with the goal of keeping the numbers at the absolute minimum.
-At present this number is to be around 20-30 dependent on requirements but is subject to change and the potential remains for a complete office closure at a later date dependant on Government advice and how the virus escalates.
+At present this number is to be around 20-30 dependent on requirements but is subject to change and the potential remains for a complete office closure at a later date dependent on Government advice and how the virus escalates.

 The work of the other central Departments including Faith Nurture and Faith Impact will be primarily conducted via the homeworking arrangements.